Changelog

 Shareable pipeline definitions

-, the Goldsky CLI will print out a shareable pipeline definition - this can be copy+pasted as is to share with team members or Goldsky support, or to clone the pipeline easily.
-An example of the command in use would be goldsky pipeline get-definition <name>
+With get-definition, the Goldsky CLI will print out a shareable pipeline definition - this can be copy+pasted as is to share with team members or Goldsky support, or to clone the pipeline easily.
+An example of the command in use would be goldsky pipeline get-definition <name>.

 Decode raw blockchain data in-stream